Paddle Board Tips for Big People – 7 Low Profile Lifejackets

 Yoke Style Inflatables are common with boaters than paddlers as your paddling arms may brush against the sides of the PFD.
 Like the Khimera it’s already on your body and only need to be inflated.
 The NRS Matik Inflatable is an example of a yoke style.

 Some fire the cartridge upon entry in the water, but with some paddlers this may be an issue of they are regularly in the water, planned or not.
 The Matik PFD is USCG approved, is low profile and has a 58″ chest.
+Test in-water prior to use.

-Essential Tips for Inflatables:
+** Essential Safety Tips for Inflatables:

 - With an inflated PFD, try to swim.
 While these do a great job of holding your head above water, peripheral vision is limited and the PFD will bounce around your shoulders while swimming.